Shippable/docs/sources/platform/integration/deprecated/event-trigger.md

 * Create a daisy chain of projects, so that you can trigger one from another
 * Send a webhook to an external service with custom payloads

-## Creating an Account Integration
+## Creating an Integration

-Since this integration has been deprecated, you cannot create new account integrations for it, but can only edit/delete the exisiting Event Trigger integrations.
+Since this integration has been deprecated, you cannot create new integrations for it, but can only edit/delete the exisiting Event Trigger integrations.
 You can use the [Webhook](/platform/integration/webhook) integration instead which will work exactly the same way as the typed `Generic Webhook` of deprecated Event Trigger integration.

 Here is the information you need to create this integration: